idalz/mobile-price-classification/README.md

 An end-to-end project utilizing scikit-learn models, FastAPI, Docker, and GitHub Actions for CI/CD deployment on Azure.

 ---

+If you'd like to explore the web app, feel free to check out its demo on my [Hugging Face Spaces](https://huggingface.co/spaces/idalz/mobile-price-classification) page.

+To explore the detailed research and analysis conducted for the project, refer to the project's [Research Notebook](https://github.com/idalz/mobile-price-range-prediction/blob/main/research/00_idalz_research-notebook.ipynb).

+---
 ## Contents

 - [Project Overview](#project-overview)